rperce/rperce.github.io/resume/index.md

 {% include h3.html title="Experience" %}

-I'm slated to intern at Indeed as a sysadmin intern in the summer of 2015.
+I'll be returning to Indeed as, again, a sysadmin intern, for the summer of 2016.

+In the summer of 2015 I worked as a sysadmin intern at Indeed in Austin.
+I improved an internal incident reporting tool written in [Perl](https://www.perl.org/) to improve sysadmin response time and root cause identification.

 In the summer of 2014 I worked as a Software Development Intern at Qualcomm in San Diego.
 I worked on a cross-platform mobile alerts app, deployed through